September 1 and we are a month from departure with so much still to do to be ready…but inspiration and encouragement are relatively easy to find:

 I was glad to get back to pavement as riding down steep rocky roads on a fully loaded bike isn’t my kind of fun.
 I can do it, but will admit I don’t enjoy rattling along over stones that spring out from under the tires and make me feel a bit unstable.
 The oncoming traffic – yes, there were buses as well as cattle haulers going up and down this road so it couldn’t have been that bad, right?!?
 Well, that might be the case, but we opted for the easier route today.

-Returned to Razruja where we stopped for a late lunch and decided to head for Cobán for the night.
+Returned to Raxruja where we stopped for a late lunch and decided to head for Cobán for the night.
 Our post-lunch ride was a bit on the damp side.
-It started to drizzle in places, but this never cooled things off as all.
+It started to drizzle in places, but this never cooled things off at all.
 We were glad to get to Cobán as clouds were getting heavy and dark was falling.
 Found our hotel, had a great dinner and called it an early night.
 Checked in with my brother and agreed to meet tomorrow at Chiquimala and decide where we will cross the border into Honduras later in the week.

 Wednesday, October 31 – Cobán to Zacapa – 207 km